Primary Care Sports Medicine Fellowship

 Sports Medicine Fellow's Clinic

 Fellows will have their own clinics based out of the University of Kansas Health System’s downtown campus and the Sports Medicine and Performance Center at the Indian Creek Campus.
 Two and a half days a week, fellows will evaluate and care for their own patients and be precepted by each of the members of the Primary Care Sports Medicine faculty.
 The faculty will be available on site to review cases with the fellows and supervise procedures, including ultrasound guided injections.

-We see a wide array of primary care sports medicine complaints, including musculoskeletal injuries, concussion, and some medical issues related to exercise and sports participation.
+We see a wide array of primary care sports medicine complaints, including musculoskeletal injuries, concussion, and medical issues related to exercise and sports participation.

 The PCSM fellowship has a longitudinal curriculum where the fellows alternate between orthopedic subspecialties, musculoskeletal radiology, and electives.
 Rotations include working with sports orthopedic surgeons and other orthopedic specialty clinics, including elbow, hand/wrist, and foot/ankle.